 Future of Heart Lake Road AT02 Nov 2017, Posted by Action Requests, Brampton Cycling, Cycling Benefits - Environment in

-Future of Heart Lake Road AT will be displayed for public comment tonight.
+Future of Heart Lake Road AT

 The Heart Lake Road Corridor study will examine the road’s long term role and function, and associated design requirements that address future multi-modal (vehicle, bike & pedestrian) transportation demand, planned land use and development, protection of environmental features and wildlife, and recognition of its unique cultural heritage.